mukul-seagate11/cortx-1/doc/OVA/R2/CORTX_on_Open_Virtual_Appliance.rst

 ===============================
 CORTX on Open Virtual Appliance
 ===============================
 An Open Virtual Appliance (OVA) is a Virtual Machine (VM) image that consists of a pre-installed and pre-configured operating system as well as one or more applications packaged for easy deployment and testing.
 This document describes how to use a CORTX OVA for the purposes of single-node CORTX testing.
-The minimum recommended system should have at least 4 CPU cores, at least 8 GB of RAM, and at least 120 GB of local storage.
 Current version of the OVA requires DHCP server to assign IPs to all 3 network interfaces.
 For our Japanese community, this document has been translated and is available `here <https://qiita.com/Taroi_Japanista/items/0ac03f55dce3f7433adf>`_.

 ***********************
 Recommended Hypervisors